Gigaspaces/xap-docs/README.md

 # Running

-- Change directory to the `site` directory
-- Start the Hugo server: `hugo server --watch`
+- CD into the `site` directory and start the Hugo server: `hugo server --watch`
+   - Windows users can simply run `run.bat`
 - Browse to `localhost:1313`

 # Known Issues

+- The build process is not hooked yet, so content does not get pushed to `docs.gigaspaces.com` (work in progress)
 - Table of contents on left side is missing (work in progress)
 - Include Shortcode does not work (Not supported)
 - Images do not resize properly